drufball/yosai/_drafts/flaws.md

 "We should keep moving and stay quiet."
 Eizo gave a pointed look to Aki as he moved past her, continuing up the mountain.

 They stepped a bit lighter after the interchange.
 Denri even got a few smiles from Aki as she made faces behind Eizo's back.
 The sunrise had worked better than any apology to brighten everyone's mood.

-It didn't last long.
-They had been hiking for an hour before they heard a chorus of crows cawing around the cave where they had slept.
+It didn't last long, though.

+They had been hiking for an hour before they heard a chorus of crows around the cave where they had slept.
 Denri and the others threw themselves behind a boulder, hoping none of the creatures had seen them.
 The eruption of sounds quickly shifted to silence.

 "I guess they figured out we're not there anymore."
 Denri felt the familiar pit of fear form in her gut.
-But this time she had a chance to prepare herself.
+This time she had a chance to prepare herself.
 She wouldn't let it paralyze her like last time.
 "If they were going to attack, why weren't they waiting for us when we came out?"

 Eizo looked calm.
 "They probably went back to camp to get help from their daitengu.
 Crow tengu aren't really intelligent enough to leave a guard behind."

 "What's a daitengu?"
 Denri's firsthand knowledge of wilderness monsters was a handful of mostly repressed weeks screaming and running.
-And she hadn't gone seeking more information out once she lived in Terminus.
+And she hadn't gone seeking more information once she lived in Terminus.
 She never thought she'd be in a situation like this again.

 "The crow tengu we saw yesterday are sort of like caterpillars.
 As they get older, most die of old age.
 But some go through a transformation into daitengu.
 They get bigger and more intelligent.
-In that form, they're capable of speaking, fighting, and strategizing like the 5 races.
-Some can even resonate like Heroes.
+Some can even resonate.
 Every crow tengu flock is lead by a group of daitengu."

 "Oh, great.
 I really felt like our experience yesterday was missing something, you know?"

 "Daitengu hunting us would be very bad."
 Eizo looked at her flatly.
 Onara's yellow eyes blinked at her over his shoulder.
-The cat preferred to travel on top of Eizo's pack.
-There was a row of thin red scars marking the one time Eizo had tried to protest.
+The cat preferred to travel on top of the tall man's pack.
+There was a row of thin red scabs marking the one time Eizo had tried to protest.

 Aki squeezed Denri's hand.
 "I'm glad you're being silly again."

 Denri gave a shaky smile, her stomach a knot of tension.
-"I'm trying my best."
+"Trying my best."

 <br />